Major Google algorithm updates - A Complete History

 RankBrain identifies patterns behind different search queries.
 It uses these learned connections to understand similarities in future searches.
 It groups various complex queries together and associates them with the most valuable search results.

 The Possum is an algorithm update for Google’s Local Search results.
-Business listings that have the same addresses (Sharing a physical address with a similar business) will be filtered out of top Google search results to prevent duplicates.
+It filtered out business listings that have the same addresses (Sharing a physical address with a similar business) from top Google search results to prevent duplicates.

 Launch Date: September 1, 2016